Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Approximations by intersecting blocks

 \subsection{The learning pipeline with IBGs}

-When learning on large graphs using IBGs, the first step in the pipeline is fitting an \ibg to the given graph.
+When learning on large graphs using IBGs, the first step is fitting an \ibg to the given graph.
 This is done once with little to no hyperparameter tuning in $\gO(E)$ time and memory complexity.
-The second step of the pipeline is solving the task on the graph, e.g., node classification, or spatio-temporal prediction.
-This step typically involves an extensive architecture and hyperparameter search.
-In our pipleline, the neural network processes the efficient \ibg representation of the data, instead of processing directly the standard representation of the graph.
-This improves the processing time and memory complexity from $\gO(E)$ to $\gO(N)$, as explained in the next section.
-Thus, if one searches through $S\in\mathbb{N}$ hyperparameter configuration, the whole search takes $\gO(SN)$ time, while learning directly on the graph would take $\gO(SE)$.
-Note that as long as $S> E/N$, the first phase of the pipeline is more efficient than the second phase, and the whole pipeline is more efficient than standard MPNN approaches.
-The efficiency of the pipeline is even more pronounced in spatio-temporal prediction, where the graph remains fixed while node features evolve over time.
-Suppose that the training set consists of $T$ time snapshots of the signal on the graph.
-The first phase of the pipeline remains $\gO(E)$ time and memory complexity, where one only fits one \ibg to the constant graph.
-In the second phase, each signal is projected to its IBG representation in $\gO(N)$ operations, so learning with neural networks on the IBG takes $\gO(STN)$ time, compared to $\gO(STE)$ when using MPNNs.
+The second step is solving the task, e.g., node classification.
+This step typically involves an extensive hyperparameter search.
+In our pipeline, the neural network processes the \ibg representation of the data, instead of the standard graph representation.
+This improves time complexity from $\gO(E)$ to $\gO(N)$.
+Thus, when searching through $S\in\mathbb{N}$ hyperparameter configurations, the whole search takes $\gO(SN)$ time, while learning directly on the graph would take $\gO(SE)$.
+The efficiency of our pipeline is even more pronounced in spatio-temporal prediction, where the graph remains fixed while node features evolve over time.
+Here, the IBG is fitted to the graph only once, regardless of the time steps.